This article expands upon How to Sign an FDI Device Package with common questions we receive from our members.

 Q: Do I need to include a Secure Timeserver URL in my signature?

 A: Yes, this is required for product registration.
-The CA that issued the code signing certificate will also provide a url for a RFC3161 timestamp server.
+The CA that issued the code signing certificate will also provide a URL for an RFC3161 timestamp server.
 Include that URL when signing.

 Q: The FDI Package Signing Tool failed to sign my file with "Signature verification overall result: ERROR".
 How do I fix this error?